G-Node/python-gnode-client/docs/source/getting_started.rst

 2. All functions of the client interface are free of side-effects.
    This means, that existing objects are never changed by subsequent function calls.
    In this example the content of :py:attr:`block.segments` changes when the segment was saved using :py:meth:`Session.set`.
-   Since the original block object is not changed by this method, the block has to be updated (line 6).
+   Since the original block object is not changed by this call, the block has to be updated (line 6).